ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 !!! warning "Warning - Periodic Boundary Conditions and Molecules"
-    Quantum Espresso is a periodic DFT code due to it using a plane wave basis.
+    Quantum Espresso is a periodic DFT code and it uses a plane wave basis.
 This is something you will learn about later in the theoretical part of this course.
 We therefore need to be smart in order to model isolated molecules, since by definition these are not periodic.
 One way of doing this is to put the molecule in the center of a large box.
 This minimises any interaction with its periodic neighbour.
+Additionally, we know that the larger the unit cell in real space, the smaller the Brillouin zone.
+For an isolated molecule we therefore only sample at the Gamma point.

 ## Running and examining the calculation